websanco/liferay-learn/docs/analytics-cloud/latest/en/apis/apis.md

 # APIs

-As of January 2020 release, Liferay Analytics Cloud supports access to its analytics data via a set of API endpoints.
+Liferay Analytics Cloud supports access to its analytics data via a set of API endpoints.
 Developer can now access and integrate the data either through RESTful APIs or data export.

 Business can do the following with the Analytics Cloud data: